Finland Pavilion Shanghai Expo 2010

 How buildings can tell important stories

 Finland Pavilion ”Bing Hu” portrayed our country in miniature, presenting it to the world.
 The aim of the Pavilion was to showcase Finnish visions of ”Good Life”.

 The Pavilion’s architecture was inspired by nature, bringing together fragments of Finnish landscape and wildlife.
-Like an island, the pavilion was surrounded by water, creating a place to escape from big city life.
+Like an island, the Pavilion was surrounded by water, creating a place to escape from big city life.
 The form of the Pavilion was natural not unlike stones found on the seashore.
 The facade was clad with scales made of waterproof paper, a custom designed product made of recycled industrial waste.
 In the middle, the atrium opened towards the sky.
-The pavilion included exhibition spaces, restaurant and VIP spaces.
+The pavilion included exhibition spaces, a restaurant and VIP spaces

 More than five million visitors visited and experienced ”Bing Hu” and the Finland Pavilion was selected the best pavilion in its class at the Shanghai Expo.